JCLMAQ/devbasenestprisma/README.md

 # devbasenestprisma
 Base to develop an app with Nestjs and Prisma.
-Passwordless implementation based on Prisma video from  (done with hapi as backend)- pwdless branch
+Passwordless implementation based on Prisma video from  (done with hapi as backend)